xapian/xapian/xapian-applications/omega/docs/overview.rst

 If you know of a reliable filter which can extract text from a file format which might be of interest to others, please let us know so we can consider including it as a standard filter.

+Since 1.5.0, omindex supports worker modules which provide integrations with extraction libraries without having to run a command line tool for every file.
+These workers can typically extract metadata that a ``foo2text`` program can't.
+The worker runs as a subprocess, and is reused for multiple files.
+This also means bugs in the library can only crash the worker process.

+In most cases we default to setting a worker to be used for the types it supports.
+You can explicitly set a MIME type to worker mapping using ``--worker=TYPE:WORKER``.
+This also supports wildcarding of the MIME type like ``--filter`` does.

 The ``--duplicates`` option controls how omindex handles documents which map to a URL which is already in the database.
 The default (which can be